Winners of Star Miss Teen India 2022 are ready to represent India on across the globe! | www.lokmattimes.com

 Winners of Star Miss Teen India 2022 are ready to represent India on across the globe!

-New Delhi [India], April 14 (/PNN): Mehak Dhingra, Diya Vithalini, Sweezal Furtado, Sanjana Sansarwal, Katrina Tilok and Sanjwali Shreshth, ...
+New Delhi (India), April 15: Mehak Dhingra, Diya Vithalini, Sweezal Furtado, Sanjana Sansarwal, Katrina Tilokani and Sanjwali Shreshth, Winners ...

-New Delhi [India], April 14 (/PNN): Mehak Dhingra, Diya Vithalini, Sweezal Furtado, Sanjana Sansarwal, Katrina Tilok and Sanjwali Shreshth, Winners of Star Miss Teen India, are ready to represent India across the globe.
+New Delhi (India), April 15: Mehak Dhingra, Diya Vithalini, Sweezal Furtado, Sanjana Sansarwal, Katrina Tilokani and Sanjwali Shreshth, Winners of Star Miss Teen India, are ready to represent India across the globe.

 Star Miss Teen India is a beauty contest for the age group between 14 to 18 years that moulds every Teen’s persona.
 They nurture and better every young one’s confidence and help them develop excellent communication skills, fine etiquette and manners, and thus in the process, imbibe fashion, style and grace.
 The winners of Star Miss Teen India represent India Internationally in eight prestigious International pageants.